By Scott Ross

 I damn near wore that record out.

-The album’s songs are by Disney’s house composers, the pre-Mary Poppins Richard and Robert Sherman and while there is no writer credited on the LP jacket, I now assume (and await correction for this presumption) that they wrote it, in collaboration with Paul Frees.
+The album’s songs are by Disney’s house composers, the pre-Mary Poppins Richard and Robert Sherman.
+And while there is no writer credited on the LP jacket, I now assume (and await correction for this presumption) that they wrote the material on it, in collaboration with Frees.

 Aside from the songs, and a few gags, however, nothing on the album feels written.
 Frees’ exuberant, egocentric chat — hilarious muttered asides and all — feels wholly ex tempore, as if it was all pouring out of his (or Von Drake’s) brain and off his tongue at the moment the reels of tape began rolling.
 Early on, Von Drake begins nattering about The Wonderful World of Color as though he was solely responsible for it, his muttering becoming more and more indistinct as he prattles on about some imaginary creative genius called Disney (“…some kind of a duck or something…”) Walt must have loved that.

 The LP was re-released on CD, slightly and rather curiously truncated (a snippet of introductory music and dialogue at the beginning of “I’m Professor Ludwig von Drake,” a word or two here and there later) at one of the Disneyland shops in a sale-on-demand format.
-I’m grateful and relieved I managed to snag a copy, as it seems to no longer be made.
+I’m grateful and relieved I managed to snag a copy online, as it seems no longer to be made.